ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 ### Thoughts on future hyperparameter tweaking

-Most of the time I stuck to using the same hyperparameters as in the paper code base.
-Hyperparameters I changed:
-- batch size to 256 in the VAE training (originally !)
-- CMA-ES `s0` set to 0.5
-- amount of training data & epochs for the later iterations of VAE & memory training

 As I was working on this project, a number of other hyperparameters that could be optimized came to mind:
 - VAE loss balancing - in the paper implementation this is done using a `kl_tolerance` parameter of 0.5